kintohub/kintohub-docs/docs/kintoblocks.md

    c.
 View Endpoints

-   { TODO : Add a image of KintoBlock card displaying the above mentioned options }
+   {TODO: Raven Add an image of KintoBlock card displaying the above-mentioned options }

 2. On selecting the **Edit Branch option**, the user is redirected to the **KintoBlock Manage page**.

 3. Click on the **View All Branches & Tags option** to open a drop-down displaying all the branches and tags of the KintoBlock.

 4. The **View Endpoints option** will redirect the user Endpoint documentation page of the KintoBlock.